-Menu item Description Play all selected records Replays the sequence of records specified by Start and Stop on the Select data records tab.
-Play current record Replays the currently selected acquisition (or frame).
-Play from selected Displays a submenu that you use to specify which records are to be replayed.
+Menu item Description Acq Data Select Acq Data to replay acquisitions.
+DPX Spectra Select DPX Spectra to replay a DPXogram display.
+Replay all selected records Replays the sequence of records specified by Start and Stop on the Select data records tab.
+Loop overall selected records Replays the sequence of records specified by Start and Stop on the Select data records tab continuously.
+Replay current record Replays the currently selected acquisition (or frame).
+Replay from selected Displays a submenu that you use to specify which records are to be replayed.
 First record Replays the first record within the selected set.
 Previous Replays the previous record within the selected set.
 Next Replays the next record within the selected set.
 Last record Replays the last record within the selected set.
 Pause Suspends replay of the data records as soon as the current record's replay action is completed.
 Press Pause again to begin replay with the next record in the sequence.
 Stop Halts the replay of acquisitions.
 If replay is started after Stop has been selected, replay starts from the first acquisition.
 Select all Selects all acquisitions for replay.
 Select records from history Displays the Select data records tab of the Replay control panel.
 Use the Select data records tab to specify which acquisitions and frames you would like to replay.
 Replay toolbar Displays or hides the Replay toolbar.